samshetty/population-metrics/README.md

 ## Conclusion

 After running the above steps, the below tables in the sqlite database have the data in the required format for Analysts to use.
-Final sqlite database with data in the required format is [here](https://github.com/samshetty/population-metrics/blob/master/database.sqlite3).
+Final sqlite database with data in the required format is [database.sqlite3](https://github.com/samshetty/population-metrics/blob/master/database.sqlite3).

-For Analyst requirement #1: __metropolitan_areas_population_by_year__
+Database Table for Analyst requirement #1: __metropolitan_areas_population_by_year__

-For Analyst requirement #2: __counties_population_unemployment_rate_by_year__
+Database Table for Analyst requirement #2: __counties_population_unemployment_rate_by_year__

 ## Author